Jelinek-J/INSPiRE/README.md

 At this point, 'knowledge-base' directory should be exactly the same as in the case of the chapter 2.a.

 ## 2.c: Advanced usage - tips ##
-In this subchapter I demonstrate how could be INSPiRE addopted for a related task to show you some tips that could be usefull for advanced usage of INSPiRE.
+In this subchapter I demonstrate how could be INSPiRE adapted for a related task to show you some tips that could be usefull for advanced usage of INSPiRE.
 Note that this is not full list of options - tools' complete documentation with all available options can be shown by typing `man <tool_name>` or `<tool_name> -h` -